forkachild/MCP23017-ESP8266-Miniature-Driver/README.md

 This is a simple MCP23017 driver for ESP8266.
 MCP23017 is an I/O Expander, which means it provides 16 fully customizable Input/Output pins for any microcontroller supporting I2C protocol.
 ESP8266 is a powerful chip, except that it lacks the I2C hardware.
 This library is a fully functional controller for the same.
 Kudos to developing in C.

+The work is heavily based on [this](https://github.com/eadf/esp8266_mcp23017) library.
+The I2C driver is a modified port of the `i2c_master` library from the `esp-open-sdk`.

 Usage is pretty straightforward.
 No I2C library required.
 Easy to understand API.

 ## Schematic